TacoXDD/PD-TNN/README.md

 ---

+## **Abstract**

+Accurately predicting laser machining parameters for thin-film coloration remains challenging due to the nonlinear and one-to-many mapping between parameters and resulting colors.
+Existing methods rely on extensive trial-and-error experimentation, making them inefficient for practical applications.
+Moreover, conventional deep learning approaches often ignore critical physics-driven knowledge and fail to align the optimization process with human color perception.
+In this work, we present a physics-driven tandem neural network (PD-TNN) that integrates domain knowledge and perceptual optimization to improve inverse color prediction.
+By incorporating physics-based features—average fluence **F** and average time **τ**—PD-TNN mitigates the one-to-many mapping issue inherent in the inverse problem, leading to more physically consistent predictions.
+Additionally, employing **ΔE** as the loss function directly aligns the optimization objective with human color perception, enhancing accuracy beyond conventional numerical loss functions.
+PD-TNN achieves a mean test **ΔE** of **1.48**, with **74%** of predictions perceptually indistinguishable from their targets (**ΔE** ≤ **2.3**) and **97%** within acceptable industrial standards (**ΔE** ≤ **7**).
+Experimental results further confirm its ability to translate digital color values into precise laser-induced coloration on titanium surfaces.
+By overcoming the inefficiencies of both trial-and-error methods and conventional deep learning models, PD-TNN provides an effective approach for precision manufacturing and artistic applications, demonstrating its potential in laser processing technologies.

+---

 ## **Dataset**

 The dataset used in this study consists of **2428 experimental data points** collected from laser processing on titanium thin films.
 It includes three machining parameters (**pitch, marking speed, laser power**) and two physics-driven features (**average fluence F and average time τ**).